sandhya212/Mistic/intro.rst

 * This exploratory understanding will also enable viewing a specific marker expression pattern across all images, helps to identify images expressing a particular phenotype or to select images for subsequent downstream analysis.

-* Mistic aims to fill this gap as there are currently there is no freely available tool providing this functionality.
+* Mistic aims to fill this gap as there are currently no freely available tools providing this functionality.

 Mistic features
 ---------------------